-This ruthless cycle has brought about a rapid evolution in online multiplayer games, Esports, and streaming opportunities, and it's been fascinating to observe.
-Today we sit less than a year since the launch of PUBGand it has broken all sorts of records, becoming the number one game on Steam, hitting numbers in the millions of concurrent players.
-Through a deal with Microsoft, PUBG also found itself launched on Xbox One in the holiday season, and despite its atrocious quality on that platform, it quickly surpassed 5 million in unit sales.
+This ruthless cycle has brought about a rapid evolution in online multiplayer games, esports, and streaming opportunities, and it's been fascinating to observe.
+Today we sit less than a year since the launch of PUBG and it has broken all sorts of records, becoming the number one game on Steam, hitting numbers in the millions of concurrent players.
+Through a deal with Microsoft, PUBG also found itself launched on Xbox One for the 2017 holiday season, and despite its atrocious quality on that platform, it quickly surpassed 5 million in unit sales.
 It's a beast.

-How impressive it then that the free Fortnite achieved even higher player accounts, and in the last few weeks has taken over PUBG as the number one played (and streamed) shooter.
-Rapid content updates, wonderful communication with its user base, a broad appealing title available on both consoles and PC have allowed it to take over PUBG while conversely sits relatively stagnant on updates, instead favoring a focus on sketchy loot box microtransactions (many of which now require real-money to open) and all of which can be sold for real-money raising concerns for hacking and the effects of gambling.
+How impressive it then that the free Fortnite achieved even higher player counts, and in the last few weeks has taken over PUBG as the number one played (and streamed) shooter.
+Rapid content updates, better communication with its user base, a broad appealing title available on both consoles and PC have allowed it to take over while PUBG conversely sits relatively stagnant on updates, instead favoring a focus on sketchy loot box microtransactions (many of which now require real-money to open) and all of which can be sold for real-money raising concerns for hacking and the effects of gambling.

 All of this however, spells doom for H1Z1 (yes, a few months ago it dropped the "King of the Kill" subtitle).
 In the last seven months, H1Z1 has lost over 90% of its player base leading up to its official launch out of early access on February 28, 2018.
 That's some bad planning, and somehow the three year-old title still hasn't found itself on consoles.
 Is it too late?